StrawHatHacker/HomeNAS/README.md

+> [!WARNING]
+> Strong language, Profanity, Graphic violence against home servers, Hate speech against web frameworks that are not SvelteKit, Partial nudity of PCBs, Promotion of alchohol (we love beer), Horrid horror.

 ### Hop along as I build my home NAS server.
 This is probably not something you shouldn't use, and in fact I wonder why I'm making it myself when there are working solutions out there.